sgaunet/nginXplorerAuth/README.md

 # NginXplorerAuth

-Just a little container to expose a file system with a basic auth
+Just a little container to expose a file system with a basic auth. **This project is now archived**, it can be replaced by: [https://github.com/sgaunet/httpfileserver](https://github.com/sgaunet/httpfileserver)

 This project uses: